skalenetwork/skale-consensus/docs/block_signature_verification.md

 Node, that a node will not vote for consensus for a particular proposal, unless it received both the proposal itself and its DaThresholdSignature.

-Each consensus block proposal includes DaThresholdSignature object.

-The purpose of DA (Data Availability) threshoold signature is to guarantee that the proposal has been distributed by the node to at least 11 nodes (including itself), before the consensus starts.

-Each time a proposer distributes the proposal to a particular receiving node, the receiving node will sign a signature share confirming that it received the proposal.

-Once the proposer receives 11 signature shares, it glues them into DA_THRESHOLD_SIGNATURE

-An honest receiving node will only sign a single proposal for a given block from a given proposer.
-Thefore, a malicious proposer will never be able to collect DA_THRESHOLD_SIGNATURE for two different proposals.
-This guarantees the fact that if a proposal has DA_THRESHOLD_SIGHNATURE, it is unique.